 Annual tax on enveloped dwellings

 An annual tax was introduced, with effect from 1 April 2013, on high-value residential property in the UK held through a company (other than one holding the land as trustee), a collective investment scheme or a partnership in which a company is a partner.
-It also applies to property in joint ownership where such an entity holds jointly with individuals.
+It also applies to high-value residential property in joint ownership where such a company, collective investment scheme or partnership holds the property jointly with one or more individuals.

-It is known as the ‘annual tax on enveloped dwellings’ (ATED) and, with effect from 1 April 2016, applies to interests in UK residential property valued over £500,000.
-For the first five years from 1 April 2013, the charge was based on the market value of the property as at 1 April 2012 or on the date of acquisition, if later.
+This annual tax is the ‘annual tax on enveloped dwellings’ (ATED) and, with effect from 1 April 2016, it applies to interests in UK residential property valued over £500,000.
+For the first five years from 1 April 2013, the charge was based on the market value of the property on 1 April 2012 or on the date of acquisition, if later.
 Subsequent revaluations are to be made every five years.
-The first revaluation date was 1 April 2017 and, for the five years from 1 April 2018, the charge is based on the market value of the property as at 1 April 2017.
-For the present period of account (1 April 2018 to 31 March 2019) the charge is being levied at the following rates:
+The first revaluation date was 1 April 2017 and, for the five years from 1 April 2018, the charge is based on the market value of the property on 1 April 2017.
+For the present period of account (1 April 2019 to 31 March 2020) the charge is being levied at the following rates:

 ATED returns and payment for each year are generally due 30 days after the start of a period of account (ie, 30 April each year).

-There are a number of reliefs and exemptions from ATED, including (among others) relief for property developers, property traders and property rental businesses, as well as for providers of social housing, and charitable companies that do not fall within the ‘ownership condition’ for the purposes of the tax.
-These exemptions and reliefs are also applicable to the higher rate of SDLT (15 per cent) for acquisitions of residential property over £500,000 by companies, collective investment schemes or partnerships in which a company is a partner, as well as to the ATED-related charge to CGT on disposals of high-value residential property (see above and ‘Update and trends’).
-In certain circumstances, it is possible to claim a refund of the ATED charge if the property is sold or otherwise outside the scope of ATED after the return has been filed.
+There are a number of reliefs and exemptions from ATED, including, among others, relief for property developers, property traders and property rental businesses, as well as for providers of social housing, and charitable companies that do not fall within the ‘ownership condition’ for the purposes of the tax.
+These exemptions and reliefs are also applicable to the higher rate of SDLT (15 per cent) for acquisitions of residential property over £500,000 by companies, collective investment schemes or partnerships in which a company is a partner.
+In certain circumstances, it is possible to claim a refund of the ATED charge if the property is sold or is otherwise outside the scope of ATED after the return has been filed.